bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

 uniform in environment expectations, but they exist side-by-side and, together, make the entire system.

-~{Strata~} were previously referred to as "~{clients~}", but sadly that term was found to be misleading and lead to regular misunderstandings.
+~{Strata~} were previously referred to as "~{clients~}", but sadly that term was found to be misleading and led to regular misunderstandings.
 For example, it implies a client-server relationship, when no such thing exists in Bedrock Linux. ~{Strata~} is a much more fitting mental image for what is actually happening.